 Research has shown that both CBD and melatonin may promote sleep.
 Melatonin is created in the pineal gland and released at nighttime to produce drowsiness.
 CBD, meanwhile, is received by receptors throughout the brain and peripheral body, and these receptors release endocannabinoids that also produce drowsiness.

-In other words, supplemental CBD and supplemental melatonin may both promote the health of your body’s circadian rhythm.
+In other words, supplemental melatonin and CBD for sleep may both promote the health of your body’s circadian rhythm.
 They just do so in different ways!

 CBD and melatonin may also benefit those with: